 Mook: You're kidding me!
 Wait, are you sure? ...It's not prostate cancer! [laughs] Oh, I could kiss you!
 I mean, that's great news!
 Oh man, you have made my day.
 Yeah, thanks Doc, yeah.
 Woah, I thought I was a goner!
 Yeah...
 Doc, I gotta run, duty calls. [...]
 Whoo!
 Man!
 No-one can piss on this day!

 - In Space Colony, Venus says about the team's new assignment - a planet where a resort hotel is to be built:

 Piece of cake, no bugs, no toxic chemicals, no experimental robots.
 We just put up with the nice people in the white suits for a few months, then we all go home.

-Borderlands 2: one of the missions you pick up is an ECHO recording: "What a nice day.
+- Borderlands 2: one of the missions you pick up from an ECHO recording: "What a nice day.
 Just walkin' out in the sun, talking into my ECHO recorder, hoping skags don't ambush me and break my gun into four separate pieces before eating them..."

 - Blatantly done in Ratchet & Clank: All-4-One.
 A Tharpod who helps you fight a boss rides off, saying that he's off to "live the rest of my life free of irony or tragedy!"
 Naturally, the game is pretty much telling you that the battle isn't over yet.